selplacei/chattyboi/README.md

 ___

 ### **Why do we need another bot?**
 The main "selling" point for ChattyBoi is the fact that it's not platform-specific.
 Extensions give you the ability to abstract away platform-specific interactions, and instead write and run things that work everywhere.
+For example: a command only needs to know that some specific text was sent to a chat, and only needs to tell ChattyBoi to reply with some other text.
+The actual implementation of receiving and sending messages is left up to the other extension.

 This means that that extensions don't have to be re-written just to support Twitch, Discord, IRC, etc., unless they use APIs specific to those platforms.

 ___
-### **Installation**
+## Installation
 The base program is not yet ready.
 However, you can test what is done so far by cloning the repository and launching the installer or manually copying the files.
-For now, the installer only works on *nix systems (macOS, Linux, etc.) - it's just a shell script.
+For now, the installer only works on *nix systems (macOS, Linux, etc.), since it's just a shell script.

-Requirements: Python 3.7+
+Requirements: Python 3.8+

 If your Python command is something other than `python`, edit `install.sh` at line 35.
 ```